 Call for Submissions

-The 2015 Notre Dame Student Peace Conference Committee announces this year’s conference, "Persisting Challenges, New Frontiers," scheduled for March 27–28, 2015 at the University of Notre Dame.
+The 2016 Notre Dame Student Peace Conference Committee announces this year’s conference,“Members of the Mosaic,” scheduled for April 8–9, 2016, at the University of Notre Dame.

-Interested students should submit an abstract or description of their project (no more than 500 words) and a short biography summarizing their academic interests and background (no more than 250 words).
+Interested students should submit a description of their project (no more than 500 words) and a short biography summarizing their academic interests and background (no more than 250 words).

-Proposals can be submitted at http://tinyurl.com/peacecon-submit-2015 or via the the link at the top of this page.
+Proposals can be submitted using the form at http://tinyurl.com/submit-peacecon2016 or via the submission page on this website.

-The deadline for early priority submission is December 19, 2014.
-Proposals submitted before or on that deadline will be given priority consideration.
-The final deadline for proposals is January 19, 2015.
+The priority deadline for submissions is December 22, 2015.
+Proposals submitted by that date will be given preference.
+The final deadline for submissions is January 22, 2016.

-A printable PDF version of the call can be downloaded here: Call for Papers 2015.
+A printable PDF version of the call for papers can be downloaded here: Call for Papers–2016.